 How do you fix the most common mistake in the eDiscovery Method?

 Recently, people who use the eDiscovery Export tool to export their Office 365 mailbox to PST are getting errors because the tool keeps crashing.

-So, the question is how to fix these error so the eDiscovery tool works effectively and without any glitches.
+So, the question is how to fix these errors so the eDiscovery tool works effectively and without any glitches.
 To do this, you have to figure out WHY this is happening.
 Here are some of the things that could cause this error and how to fix them.

-- You’re using an old version of Windows, which means you should switch to Windows 10 or Windows11.
+- You’re using an old version of Windows, which means you should switch to Windows 10 or Windows 11.

 - The Click Once add-on has not been installed on the third-party browser.
 (Get the Click Once add-on)

 - Not using Internet Explorer 9.0 or later and not using Microsoft.NET Framework 4.5 or later.
 (Install Microsoft.NET Framework version 4.5 or later.)

 Fix the eDiscovery errors to export Microsoft 365 mailboxes to PST

 If you are using an Outgoing proxy server, and your outgoing proxy server connection is taking too long.
 Follow the steps listed below: